Mmmm, fresh fruit. The only way fresh fruit is better is doused in sugar and baked with pastry on top.

 1/4 tsp. salt

 Mix 1 cup milk and 1/2 cup vegetable oil and add to the dry mixture.
 Mix it all together until just moistened.
-If you are using an 8x8 pan, make half of the dough mixture.
+If you are using a

 Cover the top of the fruit with the dough mixture.
 If you don't like as much dough on top, feel free to use less.
 I like lots of dough on the top of my cobbler so I usually try to cover the entire pan.